California Club

 The California Club is an invitation-only private club established in 1888, based in Los Angeles, California.

 According to the Los Angeles Times, "The people who run Los Angeles belong to the Jonathan Club; the people who own Los Angeles belong to the California Club."
-The California Club maintains a mandatory requirement that all new members wishing to gain entry must receive invitations from no less than six existing club members, pass a series of interviews by the club's membership committee and undergo additional background and reference checks in order to obtain admission.
+The California Club maintains a mandatory requirement that all new member candidates wishing to gain entry must receive invitations from no less than six existing club members, pass a series of interviews by the club's membership committee, and undergo additional background and reference checks in order to obtain admission.

-The club ranks number 13 in the "Centrality Rankings" by UC Santa Cruz sociologist G. William Domhoff in his research about social clubs, policy-planning groups, corporations, and ruling-class cohesiveness.
+In April 2005, the club was ranked #13 in the "Centrality Rankings" by UC Santa Cruz sociologist G. William Domhoff in his research about social clubs, policy-planning groups, corporations, and ruling-class cohesiveness.

+The club is also ranked as the third most exclusive private club in the United States.